mihir224/H.R.-Chatbot/README.md

 `pip install <package-name>`

-Then, run the app.py file, this will host the model on a local host as a backend service.
+Then, run the app.py file, this will host the model on the localhost as a backend service.

 I recommend using PyCharm IDE for ease of use.